This program is available at the Beavercreek, Online and Springfield - Leffel Lane locations.

 **Must be a global awareness (GA) course and come from arts/humanities courses identified in the Catalog.

-***** Technical electives must total 6 semester hours.
+**** Technical electives must total three (3) semester hours.
 They can come from any combination of courses not already prescribed that use the following course codes: HRM, INS, LSC, MGT, MKT, ACC, CSD, CSE, EBE (except EBE 1100), ITS (except ITS 0800, ITS 0810, ITS 1100), NTK, OAD, and RES.
+ACC 1300 is recommended for HRM students.

 The program schedule below is designed for full-time students who have completed all prerequisites and who have no college preparatory recommendations.
 Many individuals, especially part-time students and those taking college preparatory courses, will require additional semesters of study.
 Students should consult their academic advisors for help in planning their schedules.